aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/presentation-conversion/convert-html-presentation-with-embedded-images/_index.md

 ### 1. Aspose.Slides for .NET

 You must have Aspose.Slides for .NET installed.
-You can download the library from the [official download link](https://releases.aspose.com/slides/net/).
+You can download the library from the [download link](https://releases.aspose.com/slides/net/).

 ### 2. A PowerPoint Presentation